CindyJS/CindyJS/plugins/cindygl/Primitives.md

   - `NormalFlat` alias for `NormalPerFace` for use in `polygon3d(..)`
   - `NormalPerTriangle` assign a normal vector to each rendered triangle
   - `NormalPerVertex` assign a normal vector to each vertex
+* `vertexModifiers` a dictionary mapping variable names to list of values (one for each vertex).
+The variables behave similarely to plotModifiers with the difference that the value of the variable will be linearly interpolated between the values at the vertices of the current triangle.

 Surfaces and plots allow specifing:
 <!--TODO? make space-color and texture color different modifiers-->